 Breakfast the following day found us back in the restaurant, noting the neat slide out toast runners on our table to give a smidge more space.
 We had to show a bit of restraint to make sure we could eat at the Star Inn the Harbour a few hours later but the smoked haddock and eggs Benedict would have comfortably seen us through the majority of the day.

-I really enjoyed staying at the WH&G. It would definitely benefit from a few rough edges being smoothed off in terms of painting and detail but the price is absolutely right given the location, character and lovely public spaces.
+I really enjoyed staying at the WH&G, it was a great base for winter in Whitby.
+It would definitely benefit from a few rough edges being smoothed off in terms of painting and detail but the price is absolutely right given the location, character and lovely public spaces.
 The room rate we stayed in will come to about £120, including breakfast, and dinner was another £75 per couple depending on how generous a tipper you are, both very reasonable numbers for the location and character on offer.
 When we left the following morning we’d warmed up enough to allow us a stroll to the edge of the harbour before needing to find further respite from the cold.
 I’ve not spent enough time in Whitby in the last few years, but I’m thoroughly bought round to the idea of a winter break here.
 Even if you’re staying somewhere else to shelter from the cold, the food here is well worth a visit in itself.

 Disclaimer: My stay and dinner were complimentary for the purposes of review